 The symposium will take place on 10th May 2019 at the University of Nottingham.

 You can now download the Programme Schedule for this year's Symposium;

 The symposium will take place in the Arts Centre Lecture Theatre (Room A30) in the Lakeside Arts Centre on University Park Campus.

-Check out the campus map (the Arts Centre is #50).
+Here is a link to the campus map (the Arts Centre is No. 50).

 Getting to Nottingham

-If you are staying over in Nottingham or Beeston, you have a range of hotels to choose from.
+If you are staying over in Nottingham or Beeston, there is a range of hotels to choose from.

-The Orchard Hotel is located on University Park campus and offers excellent accommodation geared to conference-goers at the university.
-Also nearby is a Travelodge (Nottingham Wollaton), with budget accommodation just 10 minutes’ walk away from the university.
+The Orchard Hotel is located on University Park campus and offers excellent accommodation for those attending conferences at the university.
+There is also a Travelodge (Nottingham Wollaton) with budget accommodation about 10 minutes’ walk from the university.

-The Rockaway, The Grove, and Hylands Hotel are all located a few minutes’ walk away from Beeston train station and are only a short tram or bus ride away from the venue.
+The Linden Leaf, The Grove, and Hylands Hotel are all located close to Beeston railway station and are a short tram or bus ride to the venue.